ekinakyurek/compgen/README.md

   - Jupyter Notebook with Python 3 (Used for analysis of results.)

 Note that since this codebase is for reproducibility purposes you might require specific versions of the dependencies as described below.
-We found AWS AMI: Knet-1.3.0 (ami-0469b38d93e8ab9da) compatible with the requirements here, you might consider it for convenience.
+We dound AWS AMI: Knet-1.3.0 (ami-0469b38d93e8ab9da) compatible with the requirements here for convenience.

 ## Requirements